-- Handful of flat-leaf parsley – chopped
+- A handful of flat-leaf parsley – chopped

-- Defrost the medallions in the fridge over night until completely thawed.
+- Defrost the medallions in the fridge overnight until completely thawed.

 - Rest the medallions on a plate at room temperature for 1 – 2 hours before cooking

-- Add vegetable oil to a thick bottomed frying pan and heat until smoking.
+- Add vegetable oil to a thick-bottomed frying pan and heat until smoking.
 Make sure you have good ventilation or your kitchen will fill up with smoke!

-- Gently add the steaks and fry on a high heat for 2 minutes until a nice brown crust forms
+- Gently add the steaks and fry on high heat for 2 minutes until a nice brown crust forms

 - Flip the steaks and turn down the heat

-- Add 2 good sized knobs of butter, 3 sprigs of fresh thyme and 3 cloves of garlic
+- Add 2 good sized knobs of butter, 3 sprigs of fresh thyme, and 3 cloves of garlic

 - Baste the steaks with the butter using a spoon, continue to baste for around 2 minutes.
 Be careful not to burn the butter!